646.757.4500 • 800.605.1500

-Only a Licensed Electrician should open a circuit breaker or fuse panel because of the associated risks.
+Only a Licensed Electrician should open a circuit breaker or fuse panel because of the risks.
 An Inspector or anyone else who is not a Licensed Electrician should never open a circuit breaker or fuse panel.

 Most communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
 (Exceptions are made for homeowners wiring their own home.)
-So a home inspector who is not a Licensed Electrician is not permitted to open an electrical panel.

 Trust a Licensed Engineer to assess the sufficiency of the electrical system.